kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 5" src = "img/opskins_enable_2fa_step_5.png">

+If the selection of the barcode was successful, a browser alert should prompt stating so:

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">

 On the Authenticator extension, click on the **settings icon** located on the top left corner, hit the **Export / Import** option and then press the **Download Backup File** button: